DesktopGooseUnofficial/ResourceHub/mods/GooseMessaging.md

 **NOTICE**: The ResourceHub team is not responsible for any inappropriate content in the Goose Messaging mod.

+**SECURITY CONCERNS**: The Goose Messaging mod connects to an external server.
+Use the mod at your own risk.

 # ✅ Goose Messaging ![GitHub Releases (by Release)](https://img.shields.io/github/downloads/Vortetty/GooseMessenger/total?logo=github)

 ## Features